 Remember people are much more willing to pay for a cure than for prevention.
 Targeting existing pain rather than promising future pleasure will result in much higher conversion, much higher customer satisfaction and lower price resistance.

-Look for pain points in your industry and become the source of relief.
+Look for pain points in your industry and become your target audience’s source of relief.